LynchLab/MAPGD/README.md

 <b> How long does it take to run? </b>

 Typical benchmarks with 16 threads on a 2.6 GHz put us at around 18,000 sites a second for 96 simulated individuals at 10x coverage.
 This means that the typical invertebrate population will take around three hours to analyze on a good computer, and a vertebrate genome might take a few days.
 If you have managed to sequence *Paris japonica* you're looking at three months of computation time.
 We are not currently focused on scaling our program up for larger genomes, however, if you want to analyze something like *japonica*, let us know and we will make MPS and CUDA priorities!

+<b> Help, I can't get the program to compile. </b>

+MAPGD has been written using the gnu C++11 style, but I've attempted to minimize my reliance on  the newer features of the C++ in the hopes that older style's of C++ will have greater cross-platfrom compatibility.
+However, I have not yet made a systematic attempt to but I have compiled mapgd on :
+	* Ubuntu Linux, 14.04
+	* Red Hat Enterprise Linux 6.x
+	* A version of the Cray Linux Environment.
+	* OS X Yosemite.
+Version compiled on OS X may run slowly, because the default OS X does compiler does not support openmp.
+Making MAPDG work correctly on OS X is pretty high on out TODO list, but it is not at the top of the TODO list.

+Version 0.1 will compile on windows 32 and 64 bit versions IIRC, but getting current versions of mapgd working on windows is near the bottom of the TODO list.

+Long story short: If you have problems, please please please e-mail me, and I will work to get it to compile for you as quickly as I can.

 <b> How can I help? </b>